A Story For A Story

 “Epoch is still on the mountain?
 But he was supposed to have died a decade ago.”

 “That is right, the demon he defeated sat on a throne of bones.
 Its claws digging into his flesh, he bled as if the wounds were new.
-By this point there was about six of us left.
+By this point, there were about six of us left.
 The others dropped their bags and drew their weapons.
 Pacing around one another while I ran off to hide.”

 “Finally, something in this story that makes sense.”